 I’ll check your manuscript for any errors with the grammar, punctuation and spelling before it’s published.
 I’ll also make sure readers don’t stumble over awkward sentences or misinterpret ambiguous phrases.

 There’s a great deal of confusion about what an editor does and how that differs from the job of a proofreader.
-Many people blur the roles of proofreaders and copy editors these days, and that’s OK, although the roles are still usually kept separate within the publishing industry.
+Many people blur the roles of proofreaders and copy editors these days.
+That’s OK.
+Put simply, the difference between the roles is:

 - The proofreader corrects.